RealJammy/ctf_framework/project/static/writeup/cyber2/cyber2_actual.md

 %2$p : 0xf7f2e5c0 - _IO_2_1_stdin_
 ```
 And if we also try a ret2plt to read some addresses, we find that puts is located at `0xf7f3db40`
-Let's put it into [libc blukht](https://libc.blukat.me/) and we get that the libc version is `libc6_2.27-3ubuntu1_i386`, great!
-We've now defeated ASLR.
+Let's put it into [libc blukhat](https://libc.blukat.me/) and we get that the libc version is ` libc6_2.31-0ubuntu9.1_i386`, great!
+We've now defeated ASLR and know the libc version!

 Lets create our exploit:
 ```python